bridgetkromhout/bridgetkromhout.github.io/source/_posts/2017-06-04-in-the-kingdom-of-the-blind.markdown

 _“Submissions will be initially blind reviewed by a panel of CompanyName employees from a range of departments and backgrounds.
 Speaker information will be used in any final reviews necessary to break ties and bring a balance to the speaking line-up.”_

 We’re familiar with this language showing up in calls for conference participation.
 It’s commonplace -- unremarkable, really -- these days.
 But would you be surprised to know that, somehow, that specific call for participation recently produced an all-male conference speaker lineup?
-I’m not in the least surprised, because “blind” review is a panacea (with an ableist name at that).
+I’m not in the least surprised, because “blind” review is a false panacea (with an ableist name at that).
 Stop closing your eyes to reality.

 <!-- more -->
 **But we want to eliminate bias!**